Managing Data Subject Access Requests Efficiently and Effectively

-A 'DSAR', or sometimes 'SAR', is an acronym for 'data subject access request' or ' subject access request'.
-This is one of the fundamental rights implemented under Article 15 of the General Data Protection Protection Regulation, by which a data subject reserves the right to obtain confirmation of processing of their data, and, if the data subject's personal data is being processed, access to the personal data through secure means.
+A Data Subject Access Request, also known as a 'SAR', is one of the fundamental rights implemented under Article 15 of the General Data Protection Protection Regulation, by which a data subject reserves the right to obtain confirmation of processing of their data, and, if the data subject's personal data is being processed, access to the personal data through secure means.

 The definition of a DSAR under Article 15